Maciejlys/reviews-react/README.md

 Another small react + typescript project which is using CSS from [John-Smilga](https://github.com/john-smilga).

-But whole app was written by me.
-I wrtote it in typescript so I can get used to it.
+But whole app was written by me in typescript so I can get used to it.

 # Getting Started with Create React App